Approaching the end of Spring, and with longer daylight, Croatia offers a variety of interesting activities to do and fascinating places to see.

-Another must-see and must experience in Croat is found on the coast of Zadar.
-It is called the Sea Organ, created by artist Nikola BasiC, who intended for this installation to help revitalize the city after what it went through during the wars.
+Another must-see and must experience in Croatia is found on the coast of Zadar.
+It is called the Sea Organ, created by artist Nikola Basic, who intended for this installation to help revitalize the city after what it went through during the wars.

 Practical Tips for Croatia in May